Introduction to the Benefits of Deadlifts

 First of all, because the deadlift is an intense full-body exercise, and you will burn plenty of calories.

-Second, one significant advantage of deadlifts over other exercises begins after your workout.
 Since your body packs on muscle everywhere, your metabolism will rise, and your weight loss will accelerate.

 Third, a deadlift workout program is much more fun than a weight watcher meeting, and yes, I speak from experience.

-3. Total Body Transformation
+#3.
+Total Body Transformation

-Losing weight is not enough to transform your physique.
 You also need to build muscle to change your body composition.

-For example, seven years ago, I had a 50 plus inch waist.
-There was no way to hide that gut.
 But, I did my best by wearing extra-large flannel shirts and sweaters to hide my stomach.

 I had no idea back then that deadlifts help you burn belly fat by building muscle all over your body.

-But, when I started to deadlift, the fat burning process kicked into high gear.
-I could see the difference the same day after a workout.
+But, when I started to deadlift, the fat-burning process kicked into high gear.

 Start deadlifting, torch your belly fat, and redesign your body.

-4. How to Deadlift
+How to do the Deadlift

 - If this is too heavy, then start with dumbbells.